csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

 The two options given by our partner is a web application or a mobile application.

 The advantage of web application is easy accessible as it will be the same url link to access from mobile and from computer.
 On the other hand, the user might not always have their computer beside, but people will always have their phone.
 Thus, user could use mobile application anywhere with connections of WiFi.
 Also, the mobile application could have more features than a website.

 In the end, we decided to use web application.
-The most improtant goal for our partner is to let more people know about their organization, and their campaigning event for starting up businesses.
+The most important goal for our partner is to let more people know about their organization, and their campaigning event for starting up businesses.
 In this case, easy accessories is more important than complex feature for this application.
 Thus, we chose to build an web application.